 Is my piece of furniture even worth restoring?

 As tastes in decor change, so does the monetary value of furniture.
 In recent years, lower monetary value has been more of the trend when it comes to antique furniture.
 This means that often times, the cost to restore must be weighed against the cost of replacing the furniture.
-Ultimately, the decision is up to you.
+Ultimately, that decision is up to you.

 Most of the projects we work on are family heirlooms or are pieces that have a strong emotional attachment to the owner.
 For these projects, replacement may be out of the question regardless of its monetary value (low or high).
 All of the projects we work on are equally valued in our eyes because our client's value their pieces.
 We offer the best service we can whether your piece is worth $40 or $40,000.
-We don't believe in 'tugging at your heartstrings' to guilt you into restoring a piece you don't want to invest in.
-Not caring for your great-uncle's chair doesn't mean you didn't care for your great-uncle.

 Where can I buy French polish?